 “Pete Johnston’s song project Stranger Still played music profoundly rooted in the culture of his native Nova Scotia, setting works by the foundational Maritime poet Alden Nowlan.
 [The music was] a warm evocation of Nowlan’s work, suggesting medieval chant, minimalism, and folk music in a lucid rendering of hard-edged struggles suspended between vision and loss.” — Stuart Broomer, Musicworks

-New Album Alert: Stranger Still’s sophomore album The Songs Which Are is out now!
+Stranger Still’s sophomore album The Songs Which Are is out now.
 Check out the Bandcamp link below to hear more.
 You can also find it on all the streaming services.

 Stranger Still Live at the Canadian Music Centre, 30 Nov 2021